hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250520113v1-named-entity-recognition-in-historical-italian-the-case-of-giacomo-l.md

 ---
 layout: default
-title: Named Entity Recognition in Historical Italian: The Case of Giacomo Leopardi's Zibaldone
+title: "Named Entity Recognition in Historical Italian: The Case of Giacomo Leopardi's Zibaldone"
 ---

 # Named Entity Recognition in Historical Italian: The Case of Giacomo Leopardi's Zibaldone